Barometre-de-la-Science-Ouverte/bso3-techdoc/methodology/bso3.md

 # Abstract

 There is today no standard way for referencing research datasets and software in scientific communication.
-Emerging editorial workflows and supporting infrastructures dedicated to dataset and software are still poorly adopted by current publishing practices and are highly fragmented.
+Emerging editorial workflows and supporting infrastructures dedicated to research datasets and software are still poorly adopted by current publishing practices and are highly fragmented.

 To better follow the production of research datasets and software, we present a text mining method applied to scientific publications at scale and implemented at the French national level.

 Our approach relies on state-of-the-art Machine Learning and document engineering techniques to ensure satisfactory accuracy across multiple research areas and document types, combining full-text harvesting, mention extraction, context characterization and corpus-level analysis.

-The annotations produced by our method are used by the French Open Science Monitor (BSO) [platform](https://frenchopensciencemonitor.esr.gouv.fr) to follow the production and the openness of research data and software, in the context of the second National Plan for Open Science.
+The annotations produced by our system are used by the French Open Science Monitor (BSO) [platform](https://frenchopensciencemonitor.esr.gouv.fr) to follow the production and the openness of research datasets and software, in the context of the second National Plan for Open Science.

 The source code and the data of the French Open Science Monitor, as well as all the associated tools and training datasets, are available under open licences.